 Join WiNSS below to receive emails about upcoming WiNSS events on campus.

 WiNSS Board (2020-2021)

-WiNSS Vice President
+Vice President Internal

-Tanya is a junior in Wharton, concentrating in Healthcare Management and Business Analytics.
+Tanya is a senior in Wharton, concentrating in Healthcare Management and Business Analytics.
 She is fascinated by the potential that neuroscience holds to transform the business world be it in design, marketing or quantitive decision making.
 She is excited to connect the Penn community with wonderful organizations and opportunities outside the Penn bubble.
 In her free time, Tanya loves to read books, go for walks and swim.

-Eliza is a junior in the College of Arts and Sciences majoring in Cognitive Science and minoring in Hispanic Studies.
+Eliza is a senior in the College of Arts and Sciences majoring in Cognitive Science and minoring in Hispanic Studies.
 She is fascinated by the intersection between neuroscience and business and is excited about the opportunity to explore these interests in greater depth.
 Outside of the Wharton Neuroscience Initiative Student Society, Eliza is actively involved with UnEarthed Penn Magazine and Club Lacrosse.

 WiNSS Board Positions 2021-2022

 |President||The President is responsible for overseeing WiNSS by leading weekly board meetings and monthly GBMs.
 This role requires someone who is comfortable developing agendas, communicating ideas, engaging other members in conversation, and offering suggestions.
 The President should also regularly converse with WiNSS advisors (Zab and Kate) to ensure that responsibilities are being fulfilled in a timely manner.
 At the start of each semester, the President must coordinate with Wharton/SAC to sign up WiNSS for club fairs and relevant club trainings.
 Finally, the President offers assistance to other VPs as needed.|